Will The Federal Right To Try Law Leave Terminally Ill Medical Cannabis Patients Behind?

 Where other FDA drugs may not yet be approved under the Food Drug and Cosmetics Act and Public Health Services Act – which Right to Try specifically addresses – cannabis runs into the additional obstacle of being banned by the Controlled Substances Act (CSA).

 Under the new federal Right to Try legislation, experimental drugs must meet a certain set of criteria.
 First, they need to have completed phase one of the FDA’s three clinical trial approval phases.

-One trial, currently being conducted by Dr. Sue Sisley at the Multidisciplinary Association for Psychedelic Studies (MAPS).
+An FDA-approved cannabis trial is currently being conducted by Dr. Sue Sisley at the Scottsdale Research Institute in Arizona.
 That study is examining the effects of cannabis flower provided by the National Institutes for Drug Abuse (NIDA) on PTSD in veterans.
 Dr. Sisley’s study was first approved by NIDA in March 2014.
 It was just two months later that she was terminated from her position at the University of Arizona.
 While the cited reasons for her termination were unrelated, Dr. Sisley believes that the stigma of cannabis research played a role.
 Dr. Sisley’s study is now supported by MAPS and is undergoing phase two of FDA clinical trials.

 Second among the criteria the trial would have to meet is that there be no approved uses or licenses for the drug in question.
 “That criteria would be satisfied,” says McNichol, “because there are no approved uses for dried flower.”

 The third condition is where things get a bit tricky.
 A researcher would have to have filed an application for approval under the Food Drug and Cosmetic Act, the Public Health Service Act or would have to be the subject of a clinical trial that is exploring what the FDA calls an Investigational New Drug.